 Using a Benchmark in Portfolio Management

-Portfolio managers often use a benchmark to measure risk and performance.
-Often, a benchmark is a broad market index for the investment’s corresponding market — like comparing a stock portfolio to a stock index.
+Portfolio managers often use a benchmark index to measure risk and performance.
+Typically, a benchmark is a broad market index for the investment’s corresponding market — like comparing a stock portfolio to a stock index.

 For example, if an investor is building a portfolio of U.S. stocks, they might want to use the S&P 500 as a benchmark.
-The S&P 500 is a broad market index that measures the performance of the U.S. stock market.
+The S&P 500 is a broad market index that acts as a proxy for the stock market as a whole, because it measures the performance of 500 of the biggest U.S. companies.

 For a global stock portfolio, the MSCI World is a popular benchmark.
 For bonds, some portfolio managers may use one of Bloomberg Barclays bond indices.